 Tel.
 (604) 822-3443

 The list below highlights the key themes within that work.
 Bibliographic information on publications, including links to the webpages of the books, is listed under the tab ‘Publications’

 Geopolitics and diplomacy

 Geopolitics is a tricky term that many rightly associate with the violent inter-state power politics of the previous two centuries.
 In my work, as in much of contemporary human geography, to study geopolitics is to analyze and deconstruct the geographical assumptions and definitions that underpin international politics today.
 In broad terms, I investigate how political practices, especially on the international arena, are underpinned by spatial assumptions—by geographically defined categories like center and margin, inside and outside, Self and Other.
 These assumptions are central to the processes by which complex political issues come to be defined and managed in a particular manner.

-Empirically, my current work focuses on transnational diplomatic practices in the European Union: a summary of the project is enclosed after the list of research themes.
+Empirically, my current work focuses on transnational diplomatic practices in the European Union.
 This example undergirds a broader argument about knowledge and authority in bureaucratic settings.